sybila/biodivine-bn-classifier/benchmarks/README.md

 - `classification` folder contains results of classification on models from `models/fully-specified-models` (as discussed in Section 6.2 of the paper)
 - `model-checking` folder contains the model-checking results on models from `models/fully-specified-models`, one sub-folder for each of the four formulae (also discussed in Section 6.2)
 - `coloured-model-checking` contains results of the coloured model checking on seven selected PSBNs from `models/parameter-scan/PSBNs` (as discussed in Section 6.3 of the paper)
-- `parameter-scan` contains results of the parameter scan for all 7 selected models in `models/parameter-scan/*` (as discussed in Section 6.3 of the paper)
+- `parameter-scan` contains results of the parameter scan experiments for all 7 selected models in `models/parameter-scan/*` (as discussed in Section 6.3 of the paper)
 - `large-parametrized-models` contains results of classification on models from `models/large-parametrized-models` (as mentioned in the end of Section 6.3 of the paper)

-Classification results for each model consists of `*_out.txt` with command line output (computation time + progress summary) and `*-archive.zip` with the resulting classification archive.
+Classification results for each model consist of `*_out.txt` file with command line output (progress summary, computation time) and `*-archive.zip` with the resulting classification archive.
 Model-checking results for each model consist of `*_out.txt` command line output (computation time + short summary of model-checking results).

-#### Resources
-Note that we have run all the experiments on on a workstation with a 32-core AMD Threadripper 2990WX CPU and 64GB of RAM.
-Every experiment was executed in a separate process, and its runtime was measured using the standard UNIX time utility.
-Due to the high number of considered experiments, we typically executed up to 16 benchmarks in parallel to speed up the evaluation.
-This is because, in our experience, the memory bandwidth of this particular CPU does not scale sufficiently to all 32 cores for the considered workloads (symbolic algorithms typically perform a lot of sequential random memory accesses, resulting in contention among cores).
-For each benchmark instance, we consider a timeout of one hour.

-If an experiment successfully finished in one hour, the corresponding `*_out.txt` contains (besides other things) the computation time.
-If the process did not finish due to timeout or out-of-memory, it is also mentioned so in the `*_out.txt` file.
-For results of the large benchmark sets, there also two `.csv` files with aggregated results, as produced by the runner script.
+If a process did not finish due to timeout or shortage of memory, it is also mentioned so in the corresponding `*_out.txt` file.

+Moreover, the `classification` results, all four `model-checking` results, and `parameter-scan` results also include two summary `.csv` files produced by the runner script.
+The `*_times.csv` contains computation time for each model (regarding the particular experiment set), and `*_aggregated.csv` contains data regarding how many instances finished before certain times.

+The plot in Section 6.2 of the paper was made using data in five `*_aggregated.csv` summary files from the `classification` folder and the four `model-checking` sub-folders.
+The table in Section 6.3 of the paper uses (i) times of `coloured-model-checking` experiments, and (ii) times of `parameter-scan` (transformed using the methodology described in the paper to make an estimate).

-> Note that the computation times on the `TACAS23 VM` might be a bit higher.
+> Note that the computation times on the `TACAS23 VM` might be higher.

 ## Benchmark scripts

+Scripts `run-benchmarks-all.sh` and `run-benchmarks-subset.sh` allow to execute the benchmarks via a single command.
+Internally, they call the "runner" script (see below) on particular sets of models.
+In the next section (`Executing prepared benchmarks`), we describe the particular experiments they involve.

 The `run.py` script ("runner") makes it possible to run a particular Python script for each model ("experiment") in a directory (e.g. `fully-specified-models`).
 The runner then ensures that each experiment runs within a specified timeout, that the runtime is measured, and that the output is saved to a separate file.